AssetRipper/AssetRipper.Translation.LlvmIR/README.md

+# AssetRipper.Translation.LlvmIR

 This project transpiles LLVM IR to .NET CIL.

-# Clang Compilation Options
+This enables robust, automated translation of C and C++ to low-level C#.
+Translated code is highly performant, AOT compatible, cross-platform, and semantically accurate.

+## Compiling small projects to LLVM IR with Clang

 While this project is intended to handle any LLVM IR, it works best when the input is generated on Windows with the following Clang command: